laurengarcia/url-metadata/README.md

 ### Troubleshooting

 **Issue:** Request returns `404`, `403` errors or a CAPTCHA form.
 Your request may have been blocked by the server because it suspects you are a bot or scraper.
 Check [this list](https://dev.to/princepeterhansen/7-ways-to-avoid-getting-blocked-or-blacklisted-when-web-scraping-45ii) to ensure you're not triggering a block.
 This package has a built-in proxy mode you can use for hard-to-get pages, see "Proxy Mode" section above.

+**Issue:** Proxy mode with the `render: true` param (headless-browser rendering) throws `unsupported content type: text/x-component`.
+Some JS-rendered sites (particularly Next.js App Router sites) can return a React Server Component payload — a serialized component tree, not HTML — instead of the rendered page.
+This package can't parse that as HTML, so it throws instead of silently returning corrupted metadata.
+This is a quirk of the target site (and sometimes intermittent, tied to CDN/caching behavior), not something fixable from this package's side; retrying or testing without `render` are your best options.

 **Issue:** `No fetch implementation found`.
 You're in either an older browser that doesn't have the native `fetch` API or a Node.js environment that doesn't support `node-fetch` (Node.js <18.17).
 File a GitHub issue or try dowgrading to `url-metadata` version 2.5.0 which uses the now-deprecated `request` module.